 Please review the R02 Nurse Practitioner Requirements Registration Policy prior to starting your application.

 If you have any questions regarding the NP Registration Application Process, please contact the Registration Coordinator.

 To apply for an initial registration as an NP with the RNANT/NU for the 2019 Membership Year, the following items are required:

 - Apply online.

 - Identification – A copy of valid government (federal or territorial) issued photo ID.
-The ID must include photo, signature, and expiry date.
+The ID must include photo, signature, expiry date, and in colour.
 (Fax is not accepted for Photo ID’s)